chawlapalak/DPS909_Open_Source/README.md

     * Bad or Status 400 or 404 is displayed in red
     * Unknown status is displayed in gray
-* It displays the toolname along with its current version with the following command url-inspector -v or -V or --versin
+* It displays the toolname along with its current version with the following command url-inspector -v or -V or --version
 * Network code is optimized to only request headers instead of full bodies
 * Additional support is available for timeouts